ghadikdh/INFO3305/README.md

 ## 4.0 SYSTEM ARCHITECTURE
 The system follows the Client–Server Architecture using Laravel’s MVC framework:
+### 4.1 Model
-- Model: Handles database interactions
+Handles database interactions
+List of models used:
+- User

+### 4.2 View
-- View: Blade templates for UI display
+Blade templates for UI display
+List of views made:
+-

+## 4.3 Controller
+Manages business logic and data flow
+List of controllers used:
+-

-- Controller: Manages business logic and data flow This architecture ensures separation of concerns and easier maintenance.
+This architecture ensures separation of concerns and easier maintenance.

 ## 5.0 SYSTEM IMPLEMENTATION